stlab/adobe-contract-checks/README.md

 - Give your `struct` or `class` a `void check_invariant() const` method containing `ADOBE_INVARIANT` invocations, so that invariant checking can be centralized.
-Invoke it from each public mutating friend or member function just before each `return` or before `*this` becomes visible to any other component such as a callback parameter.
+Invoke it from each public mutating friend or member function or constructor just before each `return` or before `*this` becomes visible to any other component such as a callback parameter... except in the case where an error is reported.

 - If your program needs to take emergency shutdown measures before termination, put those in a [terminate